ubco-mds-2022-labs/project-step-1-XiaCatQ/README.md

 Create a friendly interface for user.

 #### Functions: bankingUI.py
 main(): create the main interface for user.
-Input: nothing, output: nothing.\
+Input: nothing, output: screen with two options.\
 signup(): create the interface for user to sign up.
-Input: nothing, output: nothing.\
+Input: nothing, output: name(str), initial deposit(str).\
 finish_signup(): create the interface for user to finish sign up.
-Input: nothing, output: nothing.\
+Input: name(str), initial deposit(str), output: account information(text).\
 signin_session(): create the interface for user to sign in.
 Input: nothing, output: nothing.\
 personal_details(): create the interface for user to view personal details.
 Input: nothing, output: nothing.\
 deposit(): create the interface for user to deposit money.
 Input: nothing, output: nothing.\